 Next is Donald Thomas with his longer but not as stiff tendon going through a slower jumping motion with more range of motion to produce the same type of results.
 This is more along the lines of a Chris Sale type arm action.

-The only way of truly measuring this is with imaging ultrasound like we see in the picture below where they are where they are measuring the Achilles Tendon length.
+The only way of truly measuring this is with imaging ultrasound as we see in the picture below where they are where they are measuring the Achilles Tendon length.

 Stefan Holm is said to have the stiffest tendons on record which is why he can produce so much force in such a short amount of time.
 Stiff tendons require a lot of force to make them stretch enough to reap the benefits which is why he has the fastest approach speed of any higher jumper.
 This is the reason why he can’t jump very high from a standstill (24 inches) but if you let him get a running start he is able to produce enough force to load up is stiff tendons in order to produce Olympic Gold Medal results.